dswesty/SodSolver/README.md

 ## Calculating the Exact Solution

 ## The Solution Code and Demonstration Programs

 The Fortran subroutines in this repository calculate the exact solution and demonstrates the use of the subroutine in the demonstration programs.
-Fortran was chose to allow the use of quadruple precision arithmetic.
+Fortran was chosen as the programming language in order to allow the use of quadruple precision arithmetic.
 Carrying out  the calculations in quadruple precision allows the interative Newton-Raphson procedure used to solved the equation for the intermediate pressure to converge to a solution with and error tolerance of $10^{-16}$ which (assuming the the input left and right states have values on the order of unity) produces a solution of sufficient precision for use in verification testing a double precision hydrodynamics code.

 ## References